 Exploring pirate science with an interactive mobile laboratory

 L.A.-based non-profit Onward Industries is opening their very first physical space on Catalina Island where they can host events and activities that promote ocean conservation and stewardship.
-To attract visitors, I designed and fabricated a series of interactive exhibits that teach kids and their parents about the natural forces that govern the seven seas – all for under $1,000.
+To attract visitors, I designed and fabricated a series of interactive exhibits that teach kids and their parents about the natural forces that govern the seven seas.

 GIF of Callum pedaling trike, towing PirateLab cart.